mzhukovaucsb/mzhukovaucsb.github.io/_pages/experience.md

 Education
 ======
-* Ph.D in Linguistics, University of California, Santa Barbara, 2025
+* Ph.D. in Linguistics, University of California, Santa Barbara, 2025
 * Graduate Program in Management Practice Certificate, University of California, Santa Barbara, 2023
 * M.A. in Linguistics, University of California, Santa Barbara, 2022
 * UC Inter-Campus Exchange Program, University of California, Los Angeles, 2021